PerryAnt/portfolio/c++/Rational/README.md

 ### Reciprocal

-The reciprocal() function returns the reciprocal of a number which is obtained by swapping the numerator and denominator.
+The reciprocal() function returns the reciprocal of a number which is obtained by swapping the numerator and denominator and swapping their signs if necessary.

 1/x = b/a